 Are you ready for one of the most exciting sailing destinations of the Caribbean?
-British Virgin Island Catamaran Charter rental allows you to experience and discover some well-known must visit sites as well as some hidden spots that will captivate you.
+Catamaran British Virgin Island Charter allows you to experience and discover some well-known must visit sites as well as some hidden spots that will captivate you.

 BVI sailing will take you to the Norman Island & the Indians.
 Located at the southern part of the BVI archipelago, Norman Island is well-known for being the inspiration of the pirate novel Treasure Island.
 Popular among cruisers due to is three water-level caves, Norman Island is the destination if you are a snorkelling enthusiast.
-While sailing in the British Virgin Island Catamaran Charter you will visit the Angelfish Reef, where sea turtles are spotted, The Bight, home of the Willy T and Pirates Bight, Kelly’s Cove, a top bay for snorkeling, and The Indians, the most amazing underwater national park, packed with beautiful corals and a great variety of plant life.
+While sailing in the Catamaran British Virgin Island you will visit the Angelfish Reef, where sea turtles are spotted, The Bight, home of the Willy T and Pirates Bight, Kelly’s Cove, a top bay for snorkeling, and The Indians, the most amazing underwater national park, packed with beautiful corals and a great variety of plant life.
 One of the top BVI snorkeling sites!